MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/api-introduction.md

 ## What field types are supported?

-The following is a list of supported field types:
+The following table describes the supported field types:

 |Field|Description|
 |---|---|